Blendify/blender-manual/blender_docs/manual/preferences/interface.rst

 ========

 Prompt Quit
-   When exiting Blender, a pop-up will ask you weather or not you really want to quit.

-   *Currently only available on MS-Windows.*
+   When exiting Blender, a pop-up will ask you weather or not you really want to quit (currently only available on MS-Windows).

 View Manipulation